apache/openwhisk/core/standalone/README.md

 You can pass additional parameters (for example set system properties) to the JVM running OpenWhisk setting the environment variable `JVM_EXTRA_ARGS`.
 For example `-e JVM_EXTRA_ARGS=-Dconfig.loads` allows to enable tracing of configuration.
 You can set any OpenWhisk parameter with feature.

-You can also set additional environment variables for each container running actions invoked by OpenWhisk setting `CONTAINER_EXTRA_ENV`.
-For example setting `-e CONTAINER_EXTRA_ENV=__OW_DEBUG_PORT=8081` enables debugging for images supporting a debugger, like the typescript runtime.
+You can also set additional environment variables for each container running actions invoked by OpenWhisk by setting `CONTAINER_EXTRA_ENV`.
+For example, setting `-e CONTAINER_EXTRA_ENV=__OW_DEBUG_PORT=8081` enables debugging for those images supporting starting the action under a debugger, like the typescript runtime.

 [1]: https://github.com/apache/incubator-openwhisk/blob/master/docs/cli.md
 [2]: https://github.com/apache/incubator-openwhisk/blob/master/docs/samples.md